ebarross/task-list/README.md

 ## About The Project

-This is a basic Task List application, where you can add, remove and manage sections and to-do tasks.
+This is a basic To Do application with drag-and-drop, where you can add, remove and manage sections and to-do tasks.

 ### Build With